NASA's Mars helicopter Ingenuity: What you need to know before its first flight

 Source: www.wkrg.com

-NASA engineers will try and attempt the first flight on Mars in just a few days time -- and it could change space exploration forever.
+NASA engineers will attempt the first flight on Mars in just a few days, and it could change space exploration forever.

 More in www.cnet.com